5 Ways Exclusive Escorts Enhance Luxury Experiences

 Sources & References

-The following sources provide authoritative data on Panama’s legal framework, public health policies, and socio-economic trends:
+The following sources provide authoritative data on Panama’s legal framework, public health policies, and socio-economic trends, supporting the analysis in this article:

 -

-World Health Organization (WHO): HIV Prevalence in Latin America (2022)
+World Health Organization (WHO) & UNAIDS: HIV and STI Prevalence among Key Populations in Latin America (2022–2023)

 https://www.state.gov/reports/2023-trafficking-in-persons-report/panama/ -

-National Institute of Statistics & Census of Panama: Demographic Trends in Panama’s Labor Force (2024)
+National Institute of Statistics & Census of Panama (INEC): Demographic Trends in Panama’s Labor Force (2024)

-Panama Ministry of Health (MINSA): Annual Report on Sexually Transmitted Infections (2023)
+MINSA – Panama Ministry of Health: Annual Report on Sexually Transmitted Infections (2023)